Lucas749/Instagram-Media-Scraper/README.md

 # Instagram-Media-Scraper
 Script downloads pictures and videos from instagram accounts.
-The script also works for private accounts and requests your instagram log in data in order to access the specific media.
+The script also works for private accounts and requests your instagram log-in data in order to access the specific media.
 The code uses selenium and chrome to retrieve the html source code as regular requests fail to fetch the whole source code due to instagram's react framwork.

 # How to use the script
 1. Specify folder location and chromedriver path in the script